Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 ## Level 3: Eldritch Cannon

 Also, you've learned how to create a magical cannon.
 Using woodcarver's tools or smith's tools, you can take an action to magically create a Small or Tiny eldritch cannon in an unoccupied space on a horizontal surface within 5 feet of you.
 A Small eldritch cannon occupies its space, and a Tiny one can be held in one hand.
-Once you create a cannon, you can't do so again until you finish a long rest or until you expend a spell slot to create one.
+Once you create a cannon, you can't do so again until you finish a Long Rest or until you expend a spell slot to create one.
 You can have only one cannon at a time and can't create one while your cannon is present.

 The cannon is a magical object.
 Regardless of size, the cannon has an AC of 18 and a number of hit points equal to five times your artificer level.
 It is immune to poison damage and psychic damage.
 If it is forced to make an ability check or a saving throw, treat all its ability scores as 10 (+0).
 If the mending spell is cast on it, it regains 2d6 hit points.
 It disappears if it is reduced to 0 hit points or after 1 hour.
 You can dismiss it early as an action.